 Businesses run into trouble for many reasons.
 Lower revenues is the biggest problem.
 But even if revenues are high and remain strong, businesses can suffer from: lowered margins, higher input costs, unfavorable contracts, real estate costs, growing competition, operational inefficiencies, customer payment problems, marketing costs, online defamation and/or legal problems.

-Neil Siskind’s over 22 years of experience advising small businesses and asset based investors in their product and service business operations and their asset based investments may help you to define your issue(s) and take the steps to solve the problem(s) that your business is facing.
+Neil Siskind’s over 22 years of experience advising small businesses and asset based investors in their product and service business operations and their asset based investments will help you to define your issue(s) and take the steps to solve the problem(s) that your business is facing.
 Neil has helped small and large businesses to pinpoint issues and develop strategic solutions in both outside counsel and in-house counsel capacities.
-Clients have included product wholesalers, retailers, investors and service providers.
+Clients have included product wholesalers, retailers, investors, and service providers.

 Together we can figure out the issues, or, if you know the cause of the problems, discuss ideas available to resolve them.
 Solutions may include any or all of the following: Re-negotiating vendor agreements; re-negotiating sales and distribution contracts; locating new product suppliers; relocating offices; canceling leases; opening or closing corporations; redirecting or redeploying capital; developing online marketing tactics; changing product or services mixes; adding new products or services that compliment existing distribution or existing customers; repairing reputations; expanding margins; finding new distribution outlets; adding outside sales people; implementing operational efficiencies; fixing accounts payable and receivable practices; evaluating financing options; re-negotiating loans; developing human resource policies; and/or dealing with partnership issues.
 These or a variety of other solutions may come into play.
 I have faced many small business challenges in my career and can help you to resolve yours.
 Of course, I would have to discuss your particular product or service and business model, and work with you to pinpoint the issues and options.